For the die-hards, the true fanatics, the brave and/or the most masochistic of the gang, ice fishing can be done in the wild,

 Sonar can be an interesting tool to have with you.
 It will enable you to analyze your water surface, find out whether it's muddy or rocky,

-deep it is and where the fish are!
+how deep it is and where the fish are!
 With ice covering your surface, you won't be able to use your eyes as easily!
 So, this tool becomes interesting.

 You'll also need to drill some holes.
 A hand drill (crankshaft) becomes necessary.
 But if you want to make life comfortable for yourself,

-battery-powered drill becomes a luxury!
+a battery-powered drill becomes a luxury!
 You'll be able to drill effortlessly, or almost, and change location at will.

 Another good way to prepare for your trip is to walk your area the day before.
 This way, you'll be able to find the best spots, not only for fishing, but also for protection from the wind, cold and sun.